ChangLabSNU/VaxPress/docs/source/execution_input_output_options.rst

   Input is a protein sequence.
 - ``--overwrite``

-  Overwrite output directory if it already exists.
+  ==Overwrite output directory if it already exists.
 - ``-q``, ``--quiet``

   Do not print progress messages to stdout.